tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

         raise RuntimeError(f"op {self._op} left as an exercise for the reader")
 ```

+where it is assumed that `grad` is some properly-sized array of `double`s that
+we will create later.

 my complete backward pass compiler implementation is about 30 lines! shorter
 than the forward pass, even.